 Banks should note that the FDIC has not changed the way Financing Corporation (FICO) payments are charged or collected, i.e., prospectively every quarter.
-All banks will make a scheduled quarterly FICO payment on March 30, 2007.
-Simultaneous collection of deposit insurance assessments and FICO payments will resume on June 30, 2007.
+Nevertheless, the FDIC collects deposit insurance assessments and FICO payments simultaneously each quarter.
 The one-time assessment credit cannot be applied to reduce FICO payments.